Orzo Vegan Pasta with Basil & Veggies

 This post may contain affiliate links.
 Read my full disclosure here.

-What is exactly orzo?
+What exactly is orzo?

 Many people have never heard of orzo and often ask if it’s a grain, rice, or pasta.
 The simple answer is that orzo is pasta that has an oval shape and looks a lot to me like slivered almonds.